opengeospatial/templates/discussion_paper_template/README.md

 To create a copy of the template, follow these steps.

-Step 1.
+**Step 1**.
 Pull the latest version of the Metanorma image on to your local docker installation.

 `docker pull metanorma/mn:latest`

-Step 2.
+**Step 2**.
 Generate a copy of the template for OGC Discussion Paper documents by running the following command from a terminal (i.e. from the command prompt).

 `docker run -v "$(pwd)":/metanorma metanorma/mn  metanorma new -d discussion-paper -t ogc  -l https://github.com/metanorma/mn-templates-ogc folder_for_discussion_paper`